This notebook covers two scenarios where we’d like widget-related code to run without blocking the kernel from acting on other execution requests:

 import asyncio def wait_for_change(widget, value): future = asyncio.Future() def getvalue(change): # make the new value available future.set_result(change.new) widget.unobserve(getvalue, value) widget.observe(getvalue, value) return future

-wait_for_change future has as
+wait_for_change future has as a result.

 Run this function, and change the slider 10 times.